cpkenn09y/Java-Mars-Rover/README.md

 ### Assumptions Made

-* a Java developer with "Gradle" will be the one executing this project
 * most people assume that a coordinate plane's origin is at the bottom left

 ### Short Reflections